peterhinch/micropython_remote/README.md

 The signal from the supplied remote is captured by a simple utility and stored in a file.
 Multiple signals - optionally from multiple remotes - may be stored in a file.
 The utility is used interactively at the REPL.
-Supported targets are Pyboard D, Pyboard 1.x, Pyboard Lite and ESP32.
+Supported targets are Pyboard D, Pyboard 1.x, Pyboard Lite, ESP32 and Raspberry Pi Pico.

 #### Transmitter

 This module is intended to be used by applications.
 The application loads the file created by the receiver and transmits captured codes on demand.
 Transmission is nonblocking.
-Supported targets are Pyboard D, Pyboard 1.x and ESP32.
+Supported targets are Pyboard D, Pyboard 1.x, ESP32 and Raspberry Pi Pico.
 Pyboard Lite works in my testing, but only in blocking mode.
 The module does not use `uasyncio` but is compatible with it.

 #### Warning